Dear reader of ADxS.org, please excuse the disruption.

 Reward anticipation correlates with the availability of DAT in the nucleus accumbens.22

-The neuronal activity of the substantia nigra/ventral tegmental area (SN/VTA), the main origin of dopaminergic neurotransmission, during reward anticipation correlated with reward-related dopamine release in the ventral striatum, the main target of SN/VTA dopamine neurons.
+Neuronal activity in the substantia nigra/ventral tegmental area (SN/VTA), the main origin of dopaminergic neurotransmission, during reward anticipation correlated with reward-related dopamine release in the ventral striatum, the main target of SN/VTA dopamine neurons.
 Neuronal activity in the ventral striatum/nucleus accumbens itself also correlated with ventral striatal dopamine release.23

 10.5.
 Various dopaminergic hypotheses for ADHD

-There are various models to explain how the dopaminergic system is altered in ADHD.24 All of them can explain the behavioral changes in ADHD sufferers.
+There are various models to explain how the dopaminergic system is altered in ADHD.24 All of them can explain the behavioral changes in people with ADHD.

-We assume that the different models do not contradict each other, but that they can apply - alone or in combination - to different people.
+We assume that the different models do not contradict each other, but that they can apply - alone or in combination - to different people with ADHD.

 Some studies indicate an increased dopamine transporter density with rapid reuptake of synaptic dopamine, leading to a lack of dopamine in the synaptic cleft.252627